COMBINE-lab/salmon/doc/source/alevin.rst

 ``--dumpFeatures``
 """"""""""""

 If activated, alevin dumps all the features used by the CB classification and their counts at each cell level.
-Generally, this is used for the purposes of debugging.
+It's generally used in pair with other command line flags.

 """"""""""""
 ``--dumpMtx``